syncopika/vstream/readme.md

 ## things I'd like to do/have semi-done but maybe can be perfected?:
 - eye/pupil tracking
-- head rotation (something to do with mapping 2d coords to 3d?)
 - better/different avatars

 One of the big questions I'm trying to solve is how can I best map landmark coordinate locations to the coordinates of a 3d model and have the model move in alignment with the user's face in real-time?
 Assuming I have all the landmark coordinates in the right places, how can I get my 3d model